LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

   0000 0110 => (6) // incorrect output
 ```

-> Note: Here, the leftmost bit position is reserved for the sign of the
-> value (positive or negative) and doesn't contribute towards the value of number.
+> Note: Here, the leftmost bit position is reserved for the sign of the value (positive or negative) and doesn't contribute towards the value of the number.